infracloudio/Kasten-K10-Oracle-BluePrint/README.md

 # OR

+You can copy the swingbench to your running pod and run there for faster operation.
 ```bash
 #Download and copy SwingBench zip file to pod persistant volume.
 $ kubectl -n NAMESPACE cp swingbenchlatest.zip {POD_NAME}:/opt/oracle/oradata/